GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

    retired the **-T** option in favor of the new uniform **-F** option to specify background panel and its many settings.

-*  :doc:`psxy` has seen considerable enhancements.
+*  :doc:`plot` has seen considerable enhancements.
 We added two new quoted line (**-Sq**) modifiers: **S**\ \|\ **s** for treating input as consecutive two-point line segments that should be individually quoted, and **+x**\ [*first*\ ,\ *last*] for automating cross-section labeling.